 Attorneys are responsible for maintaining the accuracy of the information in their State Bar record.
 Any changes must be reported within 30 days.
-To make changes, please visit My State Bar Profile.
-View this guide for help accessing your profile.
-View this tip sheet to learn about the new online reporting features available in your profile.
+Attorneys are required to report:

-Attorneys may also report the following optional information for display on their public profile: area(s) of practice and languages spoken by you or your office staff.
-To make changes, please visit My State Bar Profile.
+Attorneys may also report optional information for display on their public profile: areas of practice and languages spoken by you or your office staff.

 California attorneys must report compliance with the requirement to take 25 hours of continuing legal education every three years.
 To report MCLE compliance, please visit My State Bar Profile.
 Find out more about the State Bar’s legal education requirements.

 For questions related to your attorney record, annual licensing fees, or MCLE compliance, please email AttorneyRegulation@calbar.ca.gov.

 California attorneys must annually comply with Client Trust Account Protection Program (CTAPP) reporting requirements, which include:

 To comply with the CTAPP reporting requirements, please visit My State Bar Profile.

 For attorneys employed by or in practice with law firms, if the firm or organization you are currently employed by or in practice with is registered with the State Bar's Agency Billing platform, the State Bar may receive your CTA registration information from your firm or organization administrator at the time annual fees are paid.
 However, attorneys will still need to complete the individual self-assessment and certify compliance.
 If the State Bar does not receive your CTA registration data through your law firms or organization, you must report this information by the February 1 compliance deadline.
 Please contact your firm or organization administrator to confirm whether they will report the CTA registration data on your behalf.